William Michael Boyle

-William Boyle (born 1978) is an American author of character-driven literary crime fiction.
+William Michael Boyle (born 1978) is an American author of character-driven literary crime fiction.
 Boyle is a native of Brooklyn, New York and the borough forms the backdrop for much of his work.

 Early life and education

 Boyle lived with his mother's family in the southern Brooklyn neighborhoods of Gravesend and Bensonhurst.
 His mother's family was Italian.
 His father’s side of the family was Scottish.
 His father was absent for much of his childhood.

 Boyle had 12 years of Catholic education, which included Xaverian High School in Bay Ridge.

 Boyle earned his B.A. degree in English from the State University of New York at New Paltz.
 He also obtained an M.A. in English from SUNY-New Paltz.
 In 2011, he received an M.F.A. degree from the University of Mississippi.

 Style and themes

 When Boyle's debut novel, Gravesend, was reissued, the longtime crime fiction reviewer of the New York Times, Marilyn Stasio, noted Boyle's use of local dialect.

 In its review of The Lonely Witness, Publishers Weekly noted the gritty realism of Boyle's Brooklyn milieu.

 Boyle's Catholic faith and upbringing in southern Brooklyn parishes are an integral element of his writing.
 Catholic images such as statuary abound.

 New Orleans Review examined the variety of themes that inform Boyle's approach to crime fiction in its discussion of his short-story collection, Death Don't Have No Mercy.

 On the cover of the U.K. edition of Boyle's 2019 comic crime caper, A Friend Is a Gift You Give Yourself, Roddy Doyle singled out the strength and humor of the female characters.

-In reviewing Boyle's 2020 novel City of Margins -- set almost entirely in southern Brooklyn -- Stasio focused on his character studies, which featured "a mixture of affection and despair worthy of a Bruce Springsteen song."
+In reviewing Boyle's 2020 novel City of Margins—set almost entirely in southern Brooklyn—Stasio focused on his character studies, which featured "a mixture of affection and despair worthy of a Bruce Springsteen song."

 Boyle's latest novel, Shoot the Moonlight Out (2021), drew its title from a Garland Jeffreys song.
 Once again, the action takes place almost entirely in southern Brooklyn.
 The Washington Post noted that Boyle "tries to write about how bad people can do good things and good people can do bad things."